CS5008Fall2025/midterm-report-jroberge16/README.md

 * __Language Analysis__: discussing our results and experiences with Python and C

 ## Big(O)-Analysis:
 In this section, we will analyze each of our three Fibonacci implementations: iterative, recursive, and dynamic.
-To analyze each of these algorithms, we will analyze their pseudocode, recursion tree, and perform a Big-O analysis.
+To analyze each of these algorithms, we will explore their pseudocode, recursion tree, and perform a Big-O analysis.

 ### Iterative: